sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 1. DT binding plugins can then use these directly, or, somehow, manage authentication and token issue through other services (for example: Kerberos)
-1. Token Renewal and Revocation are not directly supported.
+1. Token Renewal and Revocation are not supported.

 There's support for different back-end token bindings through the